shrinerb/shrine/.github/ISSUE_TEMPLATE.md

 - Issues are for bug reports only.
-- Have a question or unsure if it's a bug, then please inquire on the [forum](https://discourse.shrinerb.com).
+- Have a question or unsure if it's a bug, then please inquire on [Github Discussions](https://github.com/shrinerb/shrine/discussions) or on the [forum](https://discourse.shrinerb.com).
 ---

 ### Brief Description